bibanon/bibanon/It's-Lonely-Being-the-Master-Race.md

 ---

+> \\>PC having PTSD about other consoles, felling directly responsible for their deaths
+> \\>covers it up by obsessively upgrading his body and playing train simulators

+---

 > In the pictures we see consoles in all stages of life, from young to old.
 PC is their parent, since essentially, all game consoles use a computer chip.
 PC guides them through the walks of life, teaching them the ways of gaming wisdom (though they never attain his divine nirvana).
 > And he creates new children to teach... [for he outlives all of his students.](http://www.reddit.com/r/pcmasterrace/comments/2ut3oj/sometimes_it_can_be_lonely_in_the_master_race/cobmqxm)